 Do your safety chains hang low?
-They probably occasionally drag on the ground.
+Sure, they probably occasionally drag on the ground.

 Kelly considers it one of the best RV accessories you can get!
 For whatever reason, keeping the chains from dragging is very satisfying.

 It's available in two sizes (for either a Class 3 or a Class 5 hitch - the difference being how wide of a hitch the hanger can straddle).

 The safety chain hanger is a simple piece of plastic that allows you to lift up the center of a sagging safety chain.

-The hanger doesn't interfere with the operation of the safety chains should something happen where the chains were needed.
+It doesn't interfere with the operation of the safety chains should a disconnect happen.

 The hanger would break free if the safety chains get stretched out.

 GR Innovations supplied Camp Addict with both sizes of safety chain hangers so we could try them out.

-Both Camp Addict co-founders Marshall and Kelly have been using them for over a year and find them to work very well to keep the chains up off the ground.
+Both Camp Addict co-founders Marshall and Kelly have been using them for 3+ years now, and they work very well to keep the chains up off the ground.